Pickup, Delivery, and Shipping Options/Policy

 A. Basic Info

-Ficus species are a beginner-friendly tropical trees/vines that can be styled as a bonsai.
+Ficus are a genus (and common name) of several species of beginner-friendly tropical trees/vines that can be styled as a bonsai.
 Because they are tropical, they can be grown indoors year-round or outdoors in summer and indoors in winter to avoid freezing.
-The advantages of this species include its resilience, ease of propagation through cuttings, and rapid growth rate in ideal conditions such as when placed outside over summer.
+The advantages of this species include its resilience, ease of propagation through cuttings, rapid growth rate in ideal conditions such as when placed outside over summer, and creative opportunities as this species is capable of forming aerial roots.
 Ficuses grow mostly in rainforest environments around the world and are in the same genus as the edible fig, but most Ficus I have seen for use in bonsai only produce small, unremarkable fruit.

 B. Watering

-I water my jades 1-2x/week in the winter, depending on the light intensity of their spot in the home.
+I water my ficuses 1-2x/week in the winter, depending on the light intensity of their spot in the home.
 Anytime the soil is dry to the touch, I water it.
 Ficus are less drought tolerant than the jade or dwarf jade in that regard.
 The light green new leaves and branch tips will dry out first, as these new leaves lack the protective waxy cuticle that prevents drying out.
 Therefore, any wilting or dessication will be noticed there first, indicating it needs watered ASAP.
 Oftentimes if a Ficus goes without water too long, they will drop their leaves but they are resilient in the sense that they usually survive this and bounce back.
 They can also drop leaves if their environment changes drastically (ie moving from indoors to outdoors and vice versa).
+Becoming pot-bound and providing higher humidity are stimuli for aerial root formation.

 C. Lighting